matter-labs/zksync-lite-docs/docs/faq/tech.md

 should be sufficient for a while.
 More importantly, PLONK is one of the few proof systems that allow efficient universal recursion (without such difficulties as the need for cycles of elliptic curves)!
 We already implemented, verified, and benchmarked it.
-Recursion allows us to easily implement uncapped blocks in zkSync v1.1 without reimplementing the already audited basic block circuit.
+Recursion allows us to easily implement uncapped blocks in zkSync v1.1 without reimplementing the already-audited basic block circuit.
 Moreover, it is the key to the future implementation of privacy and smart contracts.
 We will provide more details later in a separate post.

 ## Transaction finality

-Transactions in **zkSync** reach the finality of Ethereum once the SNARK proof of **zkSync** block is generated accepted by the smart contract.
+Transactions in **zkSync** reach the finality of Ethereum once the SNARK proof of **zkSync** block is generated and accepted by the smart contract.
 The proof time generation is expected to be ~10 min, i.e. after 10 minutes, the **zkSync** transaction is as final as any L1 Ethereum tx included in the same Ethereum block as the transaction with the proof.